chickensmitten/solidity-basics/readme.md

 ## Smart Contracts
 > **Older Libraries**: The libaries used in this section maybe deprecated, but the essence of the lessons remain the same.
-> **Web3 Versioning Isses**: Newer version of web3 supports promises and async/await.
-Older version before `v0.x.x` doesn't and uses callback functions for async code.
-Can consider `ether.js` as alternative.
 - Deployment of smart contracts using Truffle.
 Truffle also allows for contract creation and local testing.
-- For the smart contract to work we need a boilerplates that can do the following:
+- Deploying Smart Contract: For the smart contract to work we need a boilerplates that can do the following:
   - Write solidity code in a Javascript project
     - Solution: Set up Solidity compiler in npm packages.
 Or in the future in ReactJS or NextJS framework
   - Rapidly test contracts without doing manual testing
     - Solution: Use custom Mocha test runner
-  - Deploy contract to the public networks
+  - Compile then deploy contract to the public networks
-    - Solution: Setup a deploy script
+    - Solution: Setup a compile and deploy script
 - Project Directory:
   - Contracts folder: this contains `.sol` files
   - Test folder: this contacts `.test.js` files